mhourani23/Team-Avvo-Spring-2023/scraping/findlaw/README.md

 # **Findlaw Scraping**

-Currently have scraper which takes as input the county, state, and sector.
+Currently have scraper that returns lawyers on platform given the county, state, and sector.
-(This is done)
+Also almost done on a scraper that gets all different types of legal issues.

 Working on:
 County scraper when given state name